hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_custom_dataset.html.markdown

 * `name` - (Required) The name of the Data Factory Linked Service.

-* `parameters` - (Required) A map of parameters to associate with the Data Factory Linked Service.
+* `parameters` - (Optional) A map of parameters to associate with the Data Factory Linked Service.

 ## Attributes Reference